cryptocode/bio/README.md

 * Destructive actions have an exclamation point suffix, such as `set!`
 * Sentinels are prefixed with an ampersand, such as `&rest`
 * Symbols with special meaning are prefixed `#`, such as `#t`
-* Identifiers are kebab-case, while composite types and module variables are PascalCase
+* Identifiers are kebab-case, while composite types such as modules are PascalCase
-* To logically group functions, infix dots are used, such as `io.read-number`

 ## Intrinsics

-Intrinsics are functions, macros, and symbols implemented by the interpreter.
+Intrinsics are built-in functions, macros, and symbols implemented by the interpreter.
 They are building blocks for the standard library and user programs.

 ### nil